What does Lumen to Watt mean? | Lumens to Watts in lighting

-When we want to figure out what the light output of a light source is we should look at the lumen value.
-This measurement indicates the amount of visible light that a light source emits.
-The symbol used for lumens is lm.
+When we want to know the light output of a light source, we look at the Lumen value.
+Lumen indicates the amount of visible light emitted by a light source in all directions.
+The symbol for this is lm.

 A common misconception is that we look at the wattage (W) for the amount of light that is emitted.
 However, wattage nowadays represents the energy consumption of a bulb or a fixture.
 Previously, the wattage did indicate the light output of, for example, incandescent lights.
 In this case a higher wattage usually meant a higher light output.
 With the introduction of newer technologies such as LED, bulbs started to consume less and less energy to achieve the same light output as their conventional predecessors.
 So by focusing on the Lumen value and comparing it to the conventional lighting you want to replace, you can be assured that you will get the same light output, but then far more efficient!

 To make the comparison a little easier, we have drawn up a chart below that shows you exactly which wattage is in line with which amount of lumens.
 Moreover, it immediately shows the difference in energy consumption, between the various lighting technologies, when looking at a specific amount of lumens:

 *Click on the wattage you need and take a look at our assortment!